gacallea/gacallea.github.io/content/_index.md

 max_posts = 4
 +++

-A multitalented creative.
-A technically gifted engineer.
-A well-rounded sound designer.
-An electronic music musician and producer with a record label.
-Ex Linux System Administrator.
-Currently learning Swift and studying CS Fundamentals (DSA, Complexity, OOP, DDD, Agile).
+A versatile creative and a gifted engineer.
+Used to be Linux System Administrator.
 In love with Functional Programming.
+Studying CS Fundamentals.
+While I music.